 Degrees are awarded to candidates who meet the following requirements:

-1. Completion of a minimum of 120 credits distributed according to the general requirements of the University and the requirements of the major.
+1. Completion of a minimum of 120 credits distributed according to the Proficiency and General Distribution Requirements of the University and the requirements of the major.
 At least 60 credits, including the last 30, must be earned in residence at the University.
-Subject to the approval of the Academic Council, students who are studying abroad in their penultimate semester will normally be awarded a 15-credit exemption.
+Subject to the approval of the Dean of Academic Affairs, students who are studying abroad in their penultimate semester will normally be awarded a 15-credit exemption.